isaacnmm/pestpolicy-hugo2XX/content/posts/best-gutter-guards-for-snow-and-ice/index.md

     * **Pros:** Exceptional debris filtration, highly effective and reliable ice prevention, professional installation ensures proper electrical setup, comprehensive **lifetime transferable warranty** with a no-clog guarantee.
     * **Cons:** Premium price point, electricity consumption during winter months.

-2.  **Gutter Helmet with Helmet Heat�:**
+2.  **Gutter Helmet with Helmet Heat:**
     * **Why it's a top pick:** Gutter Helmet's unique **reverse-curve (surface tension) design** is made from heavy-gauge aluminum and is excellent at shedding leaves and handling high water volumes.
-When combined with their proprietary **Helmet Heat� system**, an insulated, self-regulating heat cable runs inside the gutter under the cover.
+When combined with their proprietary **Helmet Heat system**, an insulated, self-regulating heat cable runs inside the gutter under the cover.
 This ensures the narrow opening and internal gutter channel remain clear of ice, allowing meltwater to drain freely.
     * **Pros:** Extremely durable and robust construction, effective at shedding large debris and preventing ice, sleek integrated appearance, professional installation, strong warranties.
     * **Cons:** Higher cost, less effective at blocking very fine debris (pine needles, shingle grit) which can still potentially enter the slot and accumulate, though the heat helps mitigate this.